ibm-messaging/mq-mft/mft-rest-python-samples/README.md

 5. `create_resource_monitor`: Script to create an MFT resource monitor.
 6. `list_resource_monitors`: Script to list and filter information about all resource monitors.

-This PR introduces a collection of Python scripts designed to interact with IBM MQ Managed File Transfer (MFT) using the REST API.
+This directory introduces a collection of Python scripts designed to interact with IBM MQ Managed File Transfer (MFT) using the REST API.
 The scripts provide functionality to:

 Initiate file transfers between agents
 Filter and summarize transfer information